Anything is possible

 Tony Schiavello negotiates the sale of the 18,000sqm building and warehouse, inclusive of major structural and services upgrades to meet level 8 earthquake-proof standards.

-Described as 'the project of a lifetime’, Schiavello is awarded the role of head contractor for the Sydney Commonwealth Parliament Offices.
+Described by many as ‘the project of a lifetime’, Schiavello is awarded the role of Head Contractor for the Sydney Commonwealth Parliament Offices.

 Schiavello delivers the iconic Garden State Hotel in June 2016, which would go on to secure the 2017 Master Builders Award for Excellence in Construction of Commercial Buildings $5M-$10M.

 Schiavello’s early engagement partnership assists in securing and delivering DEWNR's new 15,000sqm workplace in Adelaide.
-The project came together under a comprehensive methodology targeting a 6 star Green Star rating - transforming the 35-year old ATO site into a green building for the future.
+The project came together under a comprehensive methodology targeting a 6 star Green Star rating.